patmtp99/phploginapp/feature description.md

 update password
 redirect to Profile

-##UPDATE PROFILE: almost left with the update of the session
+##UPDATE PROFILE: done
 form is submitted
 data is validated
-and updated
+and updated session
+with new information

 ##LOGIN Attempt
 after three attempt